Grandmother's House (film)

-Grandmother's House (also known as Grandma's House) is a 1988 American slasher film directed by Peter Rader and starring Eric Foster, Kim Valentine, Len Lesser, and Ida Lee.
+Grandmother's House (also known as Grandma's House) is a 1988 American slasher film directed by Peter Rader and starring Eric Foster, Kim Valentine, Len Lesser and Ida Lee.
 It follows an orphaned brother and sister who, after moving in with their elderly grandparents, come to suspect them to be psychopathic murderers.
 The film was produced by Nico Mastorakis.

 Plot

 Adolescent David and his teenage sister Lynn are orphaned after their father dies unexpectedly, and are sent to live with their maternal grandparents at their Victorian home in rural California.
 The children previously lived in the home with their mother when they were very young, but have little memory of it.
 En route by bus, the children witness an ominous woman standing in the middle of the road near their grandparents' home, almost causing the driver to get into an accident.
 During their first night, David has a nightmare about his grandfather killing a woman.

 The next day, David and Lynn attend a local swimming competition.
 The mysterious woman hitchhikes with a local man to the competition, apparently stalking the children.
 David notices the woman beckoning him from behind the bleachers.
 In the pool, Lynn meets Kenny, who takes romantic interest in her.
 When they return home, they find the police gathered near the property, removing the corpse of the man from a pond.
-Police tell grandfather that the man's van is missing.
+Police tell the grandfather that the man's van is missing.
 That afternoon, a family barbecue is held at the house with the Sacketts and their children, Raymond and Darlene.
 While exploring the surrounding orange orchards with Raymond, David is told that a woman was allegedly murdered inside the tunnel of an irrigation ditch, and that her body was stuffed behind the stone wall.
 Convinced there are other bodies in the connected pond, Raymond fashions a makeshift bomb and detonates it, hoping to dredge them.

 Fleeing after the explosion, David runs back to his grandparents' home, where he witnesses them burning clothing and dragging a woman's body into the cellar.
 Upon sneaking into the cellar, David finds the woman's corpse stuffed in a refrigerator—the same woman he saw at the swim competition.
 David is startled to find his grandfather confronting him at the top of the staircase.
 During the picnic, a police officer stops by inquiring about the explosion.
 David attempts to tell him about the woman's body, but is prevented by his grandfather.